rnatella/software-security/fuzzing/ftp/README.md

 # Building and running the vulnerable FTP server

-Patch and build the FTP server:
+Move to the "ftp-server" folder, and patch and build the FTP server:

 ```
+$ cd ftp-server

 $ tar zxf hpaftpd.tgz

 $ patch -p1 -d hpaftpd-1.05/ < hpaftpd-debug.patch